 The control rods of nuclear reactors provide speed control nuclear fission reactions delas chain.
 It is cylindrical tubes made of a neutron absorbing material.
 This material may be boron carbide or alloys of silver, indium and cadmium.

 Dimensions of the control rods are the same as those of the rods of nuclear fuel.
 They are used to provide a rapid means of control of the nuclear reaction.
 The control rods to regulate the rate of nuclear reaction

-In this section we analyze the advantages and disadvantages of nuclear power.
-Nevertheless, most organizations related to nuclear energy are already positioned for or against the use of nuclear power.
-On this site we try to make an objective analysis about this question, giving all the relevant information and offering a space for different conclusions.Advantages of nuclear power
+In this section we analyze the advantages and disadvantages of nuclear energy.
+Nevertheless, most organizations related to nuclear energy are already positioned for or against the use of nuclear energy.
+On this site we try to make an objective analysis about this question, giving all the relevant information and offering a space for different conclusions.

-Chemical energy is the potential of a chemical to undergo a transformation through a chemical reaction or to transform into other chemicals.
+Chemical energy is the potential of a chemical substance to undergo a transformation through a chemical reaction or to transform itself into other chemical substances.
 Forming or breaking chemical bonds involves energy.
 This energy can be absorbed or evolved from a chemical system.

 The energy that can be released (or absorbed) by a reaction between a set of chemical substances is equal to the difference between the amount of energy of the products and the reactants.
 This change in energy is called the internal energy of a chemical reaction.